ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

   * The section MUST contain at least a reference to the `Get Help <https://forum.ansible.com/c/help/6>`_ forum category.
   * The section MUST contain information on which tags participants should use for collection-related topics.
   * If the collection has a forum group, the section MUST contain a reference to the group.
-  * Maintainers of the collection MUST be subscribed to all associated tags and be members of all associated groups.
   * Descriptions of the references MUST welcome readers to join and participate.
+  * Maintainers of the collection SHOULD be subscribed to all associated tags and be members of all associated groups.

 * SHOULD have the ``Discussions`` GitHub feature disabled in favor of the Forum.